 The purpose of this program is to achieve the following:

-- Increase the amount of available pollinator habitat throughout Utah
+- Increase the amount of available pollinator habitat throughout Utah, with particular focus on native bee habitat

 - Enhance and expand existing landscapes to improve resources (pollen and nectar) available for pollinators